krizdingus/krizdingus.com/README.md

 This site wasn't designed by committee.
 It wasn't built for conversion rates.
 It was built because I didn't like the old one.

-A comprehensive writeup about the site's evolution—from a one-page .php file duct-taped to a HostGator coupon, to a glitchy, CRT-themed side project powered by spite and raw HTML—is currently in progress.
-Stay tuned for the full breakdown of how this site came to be.
+If you're curious about how it evolved—from a one-page .php file duct-taped to a HostGator coupon, to a glitchy, CRT-themed side project powered by spite and raw HTML—you can read the full breakdown here:

+- [PHILOSOPHY.md](./PHILOSOPHY.md) - *How I Rebuilt My Website (And Why It Had to Get Weirder)*

 ## Author